Last Updated on July 27, 2022 by Luke Feldbrugge

-Your credit score will impact the type of mortgage you get and your interest rate, so it’s important to know where you stand.
+Your credit score impacts the type of mortgage and interest rate you get, so it’s important to know your score.
 Many banks and credit card companies offer free credit score checks, and every American is entitled to one free credit report per year from each of the three major credit reporting bureaus: Equifax, Experian and TransUnion.
-Although these reports do not contain your credit score, you should still request one and review it to make sure there are no errors that could be bringing down your credit score.
+Although these reports do not contain your credit score, you should still request one and review it to make sure there are no errors.
+If there are errors, or items you were unaware of, these could be bringing down your credit score.

 Know Your Equity and Home Value

 Understanding exactly where you stand on your current mortgage will play a big role in your refinancing.
 Lenders will often make decisions based on the debt-to-value ratio of your home and how much equity you have.
 Some lenders will not refinance a mortgage where the home owner has less than 5% equity.
-If you have less than 20% equity, you’ll likely receive a higher interest rate, have to pay more costly fees and be forced to buy mortgage insurance.
+If you have less than 20% equity, you’ll likely receive a higher interest rate.
+You’ll also have to pay more costly fees and have to buy mortgage insurance.
 You can see the balance of your loan on your mortgage statements, and you can try to determine your home’s value by using online real estate resources to compare your home to similar homes in your area.

 Compile Your Finances

 One thing that often takes people by surprise when refinancing their homes is the amount of paperwork required.
-Many people think there would be less red tape when refinancing, but in fact, you could end up signing more documents than when you bought the house the first time.
+Many people think there would be less administration and paperwork when refinancing.
+On the contrary, you could end up signing more documents than when you bought the house the first time.

-To get through the process, you’ll need to compile all of your relevant financial information, including proof of income, bank statements, tax returns and any information about outstanding loans or other debt.
+To get through the process, you’ll need to compile all of your relevant financial information.
+This includes proof of income, bank statements, tax returns and any information about outstanding loans or other debt.
 Your mortgage specialist will be able to tell you what information you need to collect to refinance your house.

 Prepare for Home Appraisal